JohnDoRight/JohnDoRight.github.io/_pages/about.md

 I solve problems.
 I learn as I go.
 This website is an example of that.
 I am curious about data and draw insights from them, my projects [pending] demonstrate that in one form or another.
 If I can't get the data, I'll develop hardware and software to do that, just like my Masters (also in the projects [pending]).

-I'm not all science and engineering; I've been teaching myself how to play guitar, learned how to do barre chords last year!
-(Note: Barre chords are the hardest chords to do and require using your index finger to 'bar' all the strings).
-I have also learned how to dance, both solo and ballroom, over the years.
+My hobbies inlcude: guitar, learned how to do barre chords over a year ago!
+(Note: Barre chords are the hardest chords to do and require using your index finger to 'bar' all the strings); dancing, both solo and ballroom; and more!

 Friends, colleagues, and former students comment my explanations are helpful and thorough, so I can teach too.